-- You should never give a diagnosis or your opinion - Coaches are responsible for keeping emergency numbers and medical information on each of the players at all times. - Coaches are responsible for having a first aid kit at all practices and games.
+• You should never give a diagnosis or your opinion

+- Coaches are responsible for keeping emergency numbers and medical information on each of the players at all time. - Coaches are responsible for having a first aid kit at all practices and games.
+Talk to the Youth Sports Coordinator if you need more supplies.